Are your cactus turning yellow? Here’s the deal!

 Is Your Cactus Getting Enough Of The Right Kind Of Light?

 We all know cactus enjoys lots of light, but it is possible to give them too much light or the right amount of light.

 If your plant is receiving too much sun, it may become bleached, orange, or yellowish in appearance.

 It may even develop a scorched and discolored ring near the top.
 This is not a reversible symptom.

-Remember a cactus sitting on a windowsill may be receiving magnified light through the glass.
+Remember a windowsill cactus may be receiving magnified light through the glass.

 This is why it’s a good idea to give your plant a little bit of protection from the direct rays of the sun shining through a window.